vothane/zero-g/README.md

 > to bring it all crashing down.

-Clojure like functional constructs (map, filter, take ...) using functional abstracts such as lazy evaluation, currying, composed functions, partials and currying.
+Clojure like functional constructs (map, filter, take ...) using functional abstracts such as lazy evaluation, composed functions, partials and currying.